react-hook-form/documentation/README.md

 #### Thanks to

 * WebStorm for IDE licence
-* ZIET for free hosting
+* ZEIT for free hosting
 * React ❤️